githubrobbi/OpenVPN-config-converter-OpenWRT/README.md

  Then it will merge the created "openvpn.conf" files with your "/etc/config/openvpn" file

+### Why NOT use the NEW ,ovpn file upload feature within OpenWRT 19.07?

+       This can process and upload MULTIPLE files at once.

+       Easy to cut out functionality to REMOVE those configurations (see in VBA code)

+       I had only 18.06 to work with a couple days ago ... thus whipped up this macro (NO Upload feature available in 18.06)

  ## Features:

  - Reads .ovpn files / extracts information / creates corresponding OpenWRT config file and insert it into /etc/config
  - Works with a directory FULL of separate .ovpn files
- - Creates individual files with KEY / CERT / AUTH info from ,ovpn files and stores the in CRYPTO dir
+ - Creates individual files with KEY / CERT / AUTH info from ,ovpn files and stores them in CRYPTO dir
  - Tested with OpenWRT 18.06 (KongPRO) / PuTTY 0.70 / Excel 2016 /
  - "Plays" well on your systems, does not leave any crumbs behind.